hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

 **-n** **--node** *\<node-IP\>* Gather report from a specific cluster node

 <hr>
+###Restart {#kato-command-ref-restart}

+Restart the Application Lifecycle Service or individual roles.

 **restart** [**options**] [*\<role\>...*]

 **restart** **--help**

-Restart Application Lifecycle Service or individual roles.

 **-a** **--all** Also restart core processes